sanketparmar/sanketparmar.in/_posts/2013-06-23-latex-package-installtion.markdown

 ---
 layout: post
-title: Installation of latex packages from CTAN
+title: Installation of LaTeX packages from CTAN
-tags: CTAN latex TeX
+tags: CTAN LaTeX TeX
 ---

-Steps to install latex packages from CTAN.
+Steps to install LaTeX packages from CTAN.
 This is just for future reference.
 This procedure may not be the best but it works.

 ### To install font package